 Sildinis strode through the row of wagons and tents in the small-hours light.
 The caravan had been set up in the Court of Winds for almost a week.
-The City of Thieves teemed with people, always busy, always hurrying.
+The City of Thieves usually teemed with people, busy, hurrying.
 She had to watch for the pickpockets all day, and protect the talent from the bullies and extortionists by night.
-The early hours though, those were quiet and empty, she relished them.
-The city was hers and all the eyes were no longer watching her.
+The small hours though, those were quiet and empty, she relished them.
+The city was all hers and the eyes were no longer watching.

-The moon was full and bright massive in the night sky, illuminating the main paths.
+The moon was full and bright massive in the night sky, illuminating the main paths making the alleys seem even darker.
 The night's chill brought the fog seeping up from the sewer grates that dotted both the stone paths and the grassy areas.
-Too bright to forage, everyone was alert here.
+Moonlight diffused through the fog making it even brighter, too bright to forage, everyone was alert here.

 She passed the workmen's wagon, the men inside snoring in their hammocks, and weaved through the stacks of barrels and scrap wood and bolts of many-colored cloths.
 OldBerry's Trinkets was next, and the two children were asleep beneath the wagon, between the wheels, as gnomes prefer.
-Sildinis stooped to check on the children, concentrating on the seeds and roots hidden in the grassy lawn.
+Sildinis stooped to check on the children.
+Concentrating on the roots and seeds hidden in the grassy lawn, she filled them with the magical energy flowing all around and they stretched quickly over the ground, seeds sprouting and stalks stretching impossibly fast.
 Her magic creeped through the ground, and the living roots and vines burrowed and grew spreading over the young gnomes brittle but warm.

 "Sweet Sil, mothering the children?"
 A melodic baritone voice said from behind her.